 In both samples, the respondents indicated on a five-point scale the extent to which they agreed with 18 of the 21 items.
-The other 3 items involved yes or no answers.
-We standardized and averaged each individual's scores for each item to create an individual-level job embeddedness score.
-These individual job embeddedness scores were then averaged across employees in each department to create an aggregate of departmental job embeddedness (i.e., departmental coworkers' job embeddedness).
-The Appendix reports the survey's items.
-Because individual job embeddedness is a formative (or indicator) construct, high internal consistency (e.g., as measured by coefficient alpha) and unidimensionality (e.g., as shown by one-factor-model superiority) are not the standards by which construct validity should be judged (Diamantopoulos & Winklhofer, 2001).
-However, for descriptive purposes, we note that coefficient alpha was high ( $\alpha = .88$ ).
+The other three items involved yes or no answers.
+Each individual's scores for each item were standardized and averaged to create an individual-level job embeddedness score.
+These individual job embeddedness scores were then averaged across employees in each department to create an aggregate of departmental job embeddedness (i.e. CJE).
+Appendix 1 reports the survey's items.
+Because individual job embeddedness is a formative (or indicator) construct, high internal consistency (e.g., coefficient alpha) or unidimensionality (e.g., one factor model) are not the standards by which the construct validity should be judged (Diamantopoulos & Winklhofer, 2001).
+However, for descriptive purposes we note that coefficient alpha was high ( $\alpha = .88$ ).

-Control variables.
-Given that we wanted to test coworkers' job embeddedness as a predictor of focal employee turnover, we sought to control for other variables that might provide alternative explanations.
-These control variables included both the individual (level 1) factors of job embeddedness, job satisfaction, organizational commitment, part-time versus full-time status, age, gender, race, and tenure, as well as the group (level 2) factors of coworkers' job satisfaction, coworkers' organizational commitment, department size, and local unemployment rate.
-Job satisfaction assessed the degree to which employees expressed satisfaction with ten dimensions of their jobs (e.g., pay, coworkers, promotion, etc.) using a shortened version of Spector's (1985) job satisfaction measure.
-Spector's original scale includes 36 items, but because of survey length constraints our shortened measure included only the 2 best-loading items for each subscale (as based on Spector [1985]).
-Thus, the respondents indicated on a five-point scale the extent to which they agreed with 20 items assessing satisfaction with various aspects of their jobs.
+Control Variables.
+Given that we wanted to test CJE as a predictor of focal employee turnover, we sought to control for other variables that might provide alternative explanations.
+These control variables include both the individual (level 1) factors of job embeddedness, job satisfaction, organizational commitment, part-time versus full-time status, age, gender, race, and tenure, as well as the group (level 2) factors of coworkers' job satisfaction, coworkers' organizational commitment, department size, and local unemployment rate.
+Job satisfaction assessed the degree to which employees were satisfied with 10 dimensions of their jobs (e.g., pay, coworkers, promotion, etc.) using a shortened version of Spector's (1985) job satisfaction measure.
+Spector's original scale includes 36 items, but due to survey length constraints our shortened measure included only the two best loading items for each subscale (based on Spector 1985).
+Thus, the respondents indicated on a 5-point scale the extent to which they agreed with 20 items assessing satisfaction with various aspects of one's job.
 Coefficient alpha for job satisfaction was .93.
-We measured organizational commitment using four items from Meyer, Allen, and Smith's measure of affective organizational commitment.
-Respondents indicated on a five-point scale the extent to which they agreed with the items.
+We measured organizational commitment using four items from Meyer, Allen & Smith's (1993) measure of affective organizational commitment.
+Respondents indicated on a 5-point scale the extent to which they agreed with the items.
 Coefficient alpha for this measure was .85.
-The employees' full or part-time work status was determined from organizational records at the time the employee completed the survey (0 ="full time," 1 = "part time").
-Part-time employees worked a maximum of 32 hours per week and did not receive benefits, whereas full-time employees were expected to work at least 40 hours per week and received benefits.
+The employees' full or part-time status was determined from organizational records at the time the employee completed the survey (0 = full time; 1 = part time).
+Part-time employees worked a maximum of 32 hours per week and did not receive benefits, whereas fulltime employees were expected to work at least 40 hours per week and received benefits.
 We obtained the demographic variables age, gender, race, and tenure from the organizations' records and entered them as controls.
-We included these employee demographic variables in the model because we wanted to have confidence that effects were not based on employee's life experiences, social categories, or career position.
+We included these employee demographic variables in the model because we want to have confidence that effects were not based on employee's life experiences, social categories, or career position.

-In addition, the analysis contained several group (level 2) controls because they could also constitute potential alternative explanations.
-These include coworkers' job satisfaction and coworkers' organizational commitment, which are the individuallevel variables of job satisfaction and organizational commitment averaged over department.
-We should reiterate that we were adding group-level job satisfaction and group-level organizational commitment simply as conservative controls.
-Since they are major predictors of turnover at the individual level, they may also control variance in turnover when assessed at the group level.
-However, we are not postulating that they necessarily operate through a contagion process similar to coworkers' job embeddedness (although they could).
+In addition, the analysis contains several group (level 2) controls because they could also constitute potential alternative explanations.
+These include coworkers' job satisfaction and coworkers' organizational commitment, which are the individual-level variables of job satisfaction and organizational commitment averaged across a department.
+We should reiterate that we are adding group-level job satisfaction and group-level organizational commitment simply as conservative controls.
+Since they are major predictors of turnover at the individual level they may also control variance in turnover when assessed at the group level.
+However, we are not postulating that they necessarily operate through a contagion process similar to CJE (although they could).
 Department size was assessed as the number of employees in each branch or department.
 Local unemployment rate was obtained from the Bureau of Labor Statistics for each zip code where a club was located.